Redox Platform API

 string

-If the Platform endpoint is specific to a Redox dashboard organization, then you must include the relevant organization ID.
+If the Platform endpoint is specific to a Redox organization, then you must include the relevant organization ID.
 You can locate your organization ID on the Organization Profile page of the Redox dashboard.

 environment